shenjiaxing/shenjiaxing.github.io/_pages/service.md

 ## Journal Reviewer
 - IEEE Transactions on Mobile Computing
+- IEEE Transactions on Affective Computing
 - IEEE Transactions on Knowledge and Data Engineering
+- IEEE Transactions on Computers
 - IEEE Transactions on Intelligent Transportation Systems
 - IEEE Transactions on Industrial Informatics
 - IEEE Transactions on Image Processing